Exela Technologies: Overview

-Exela’s software and services include multi-industry department solution suites addressing finance & accounting, human capital management, and legal management, as well as industry-specific solutions for banking, healthcare, insurance, and public sectors.
+Exela’s software and services address finance & accounting, human capital management, and legal management, as well as banking, healthcare, insurance, and public sectors.

-Exela Technology services include workflow automation, digital mail rooms, attended and un-attended cognitive automation, print communications, and payment processing.
+Exela Technology services include Artificial Intelligence (AI) enabled workflow automation, digital mail rooms, attended and un-attended cognitive automation, print communications, and payment processing.

+In 2024, Exela announced a strategic partnership with Aidéo Technologies, a leading AI platform specializing in autonomous coding for healthcare and a provider of AI-powered medical coding productivity solutions to the revenue cycle management (RCM) industry.

-In 2018 the company declared serving 3,500 customers in more than 50 countries.
-It has 1,100 onsite client facilities and 150 "delivery centers" in the Americas, Europe and Asian continent.
+In 2024 the company declared serving 4,000+ customers in more than 50 countries.
+It has 1,100 onsite client facilities and 150 "delivery centers" in the Americas, Europe and Asia.

-In June 2018, Exela Technologies was listed as a major contender in the Everest Group – "Know your customer-Anti Money Laundering (KYC-AML) BPO – State of the Market with PEAK Matrix Assessment 2018".
+In October 2022, Exela Technologies was listed as a Leader in the Everest Group – PEAK Matrix for Medical Coding Operations Assessment 2022".

 In July 2019, Exela Technologies added Martin Akins to their board of directors.

+In July 2019, Exela Technologies added Martin Akins to their board of directors.

 In March 2020, Exela completed the divestment of SourceHOV Tax, the company's tax consulting group, for $40 million to private equity firm Gainline Capital Partners.
 Greenlight Capital is one of the top investors in Exela Technologies.

-As per the latest financial results published in August 2022, the number of employees stood at approximately 17,500.
+As per the latest financial results published in August 2023, the number of employees stood at approximately 16,500.